 U.S. Government Agencies and direct Contractors to the U.S. Government, please click: GOVERNMENT REQUESTORS ONLY to fill out the online request (Participant Data Sheet).

 Complete the necessary information, then submit the form by clicking the button at the bottom of the Participant Data Sheet.

 Once the Online Participant Data Sheet has been submitted a Cubit licensing liaison will initiate the approval process.
 Assuming no additional information is required for the request, a license agreement will be sent via email for review and signature, if required.

 Important: A step in the licensing process requires that an original of the signed license agreement be returned to Sandia within 30 days of receipt of password.
 Failing to send a hardcopy will result in cancellation of the license agreement and download privileges revoked.

 The contact for using Cubit at LLNL is Ed Kokko (email@example.com).
 Contact Ed for any licensing or installation questions.

 Sandia National Lab Employees Only

-UNIX LAN : Check with your local LAN administrator for instructions on how to access CUBIT on your local LAN.
-In most cases typing one of the following commands at the UNIX prompt should allow you to run CUBIT:
+Linux LANs : Check with your local LAN administrator for instructions on how to access CUBIT on your local LAN.
+In most cases typing one of the following commands at the Linux prompt should allow you to run CUBIT:

 Other Computers: As a Sandia user, you may install Cubit on your other machines for your use.
 Please download the package appropriate to your platform from the Downloads link on the left of this page.
 Your Sandia username and kerberos password should work to access that site.
 If you encounter problems, please use the link below to email Cubit Support.